rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 _side_note_end

 One simple to explain and not very abstract example that still fits into this section is the `guard`[^guard] combinator in Haskell.
 I see it used and I also scratch my head when, say, a JSON parser error says only `"mempty"`.
-Possibly, some programmers think in that more general abstraction called `Alternative` when they should be thinking in something like `MonadFail` which allows to specify error message.
+Possibly, some programmers think about abstraction called `Alternative` when they should be thinking about something like `MonadFail`, an abstraction that allows to specify error messages.
 Some of us really dig abstractions and are arguably very good at them.
 I consider myself in that group.
 But we are kidding ourselves if we do not acknowledge that abstractions can also blind us.
 IMO the one thing we can do about it is to be aware.
 More diligence + awareness is typically all it takes.